IUCPROD/TokkiDownload/README.md

 Together with the browser extension, this will make using youtube-dl simpler and comfier.
 How to make it work:
 1. Download and extract this project into one folder.
-2. Run the SETUP_MOVED_UPDATE.bat file in the folder. (double-click it)
+2. Run the INSTALL.bat file in the folder. (double-click it)
 3. Install the Webbrowser extension

-!!!If you move the folder at some point after running SETUP_MOVED_UPDATE.bat, you will have to run it again.
-You should also run it once every month or so to update youtube-dl.!!!
+!!!If you move the folder at some point after running INSTALL.bat, you will have to run FIX.bat.
+You should also run FIX.bat once every month or so to update youtube-dl.!!!

 How to use it:
 1. Choose a folder you want to download things into and copy its path